zioneo/webscrapper/README.md

  -  If random generated private key and its balance is bigger than 0 it also writes it on the dat.txt
  -  Writes all grabbed data on a csv file including random generated private keys and their balances

-Give it a STAR
+if you like give it a STAR

-Any tips appreciated

-BTC 17desBvzt7jhmUbq8NgB15qHpJMoGEabTo

-ETH 0x8bDd21804B9d70052E2f1e46D3618302f07976C3

-XRP raXt42meREz9EQbfYugcViH2bvEAuc5QJx

-NEO AYv1hQGxg9SZTXjoqaU8LsrjMtUfsC32Vo